Programme

 14.30-15.30 in Sofia Auditorium

 After settling into your hotel room and refreshing with some coffee and snacks, the day will begin with an introduction in the Sofia Auditorium.
-The event will be opened by Archbishop Tapio Luoma, followed by an overview of the missionary work of the Evangelical Lutheran Church of Finland, presented by Bishop Jari Jolkkonen.
+The event will be opened by Archbishop Dr. Tapio Luoma, followed by an overview of the missionary work of the Evangelical Lutheran Church of Finland, presented by Bishop Dr. Jari Jolkkonen.
 During the introduction and welcome, you will also have the opportunity to meet personnel from the Department for International Relations of the ELCF.
 Words of welcome will be delivered by Global Mission Director Rev. Dr. Risto Jukko and project coordinator Ms. Maria Mountraki.

 Vesistöä kulttuurikeskus Sofiassa.